timruhkopf/Codewars/Minesweeper/README.md

 2) **Supersets**.
 Double & tripple supersets
-   To grasp the basic idea of this strategy consider the following board.
+   The basic idea of this strategy is best understood through the examples, it is intended to solve.
+Consider the following board:

          0 0 0
          1 2 1
+         ? ? *

+   The last row cannot be known by single Node's communication patterns; the ones will have two questionmarks and the two has three; none of them ever meets the condition  **_state_** == len(questionmarks).
+The communication strategy is thus incapable of solving such (common and early stage) patterns.
+However, considering all two
+   **_Node_**[s]  provides a definite solution: a single 1 and the 2 suffice: since 1's questionmarks are a real subset of two's questionmarks, two's state is 'softly' reduced and since two's surpluss questionmark is equal its reduced state from the soft reduction, * must be a bomb.
+However, this algorithm would require additional steps in a more complex example

+         0 0 0 0 0
+         1 1 2 1 1
+         ? ? * ? ?

+   here, the rightmost one's questionmarks are a subset of its neighbours' and in turn * can be opened.
+Recursive communication solves the rest, since opening * checks two's state against its no. of questionmarks - and finds the two bombs.
+In turn, the ones are reduced in state and the outer ? can be opened safely.

+   The same logic can be applied in the following partial example

+         x 3 ? ? ?
+         x 3 ? ? ?
+         2 3 ? ? ?
+         x 2 1 ? ?

+         the state_map of the above example looks like this: x 1 ? ? ?  # topmost 1
+         x 1 ? ? ?  # the one below
+         0 1 ? ? ?
+         x 1 1 ? ?

+         x 1 ? ? ?
+         x 1 ? ? ?
+         0 1 * ? ?
+         x 1 1 ? ?

+   The * can be opened safely because of the above ones: the topmost one's questionmarks are a subset of the one's questionmarks below it.
+This is a 'soft' state reduction of the second one: it is certain that there is one bomb exacly in the questionmarks excluding the intersection of the two ones.
+The second one's state is 'softly' reduced to 0, and the questionmarks not contained in the intersection can can be opened safely.

+   Upon revisiting the first example, it becomes apparent, that this variant could have been solved using three rather than two positions jointly as well:

+         0 0 0
+         1 2 1
          x 2 x

-   The last row cannot be known by single Node's communication patterns; the ones will have two questionmarks and the two has three; none of them ever meets the condition  **_state_** == len(questionmarks).
-The first strategy is thus incapable of solving such (common) patterns.
-However, considering all three  **_Node_**[s] provides a definite solution: since the two needs two bombs still and the ones questionmarks build a non empty intersection, it wouldn't suffice to place a bomb underneath the two.
+   since the two needs two bombs still and the ones' questionmarks build a non empty intersection, it wouldn't suffice to place a bomb underneath the two.
 What remains is the combination 'x ? x'.
 Notice how this is still true, if the neighbouring ones' questionmarks are real supersets

         0 0 0 0 0